Fulvestrant-Containing Therapy Not Superior to Anastrozole in ER-Rich/ERBB2− BC

 Sections

-Disclosures: This study was funded by the National Key Research and Development Program.
+Disclosures: This study did not receive any external funding.
 The authors declared no conflicts of interest.

-Disclosures: This study was funded by the National Key Research and Development Program.
+Disclosures: This study did not receive any external funding.
 The authors declared no conflicts of interest.

 Publications